 Craving something meaty?
-We've taken the hassle out of sourcing the best cuts with this guide to tried and tested butchers in Hong Kong
+We've taken the hassle out of sourcing the best cuts with this guide to tried and tested butchers in Hong Kong.

 It’s no secret that meat-eaters are spoilt for choice in Hong Kong with an ever-growing array of steakhouses and burger joints opening in the city.
-But sometimes, there’s nothing more satisfying then having your fridge or freezer stocked with goodies ready for a home-cooked steak or a roast chicken for Sunday lunch.
+But sometimes, there’s nothing more satisfying than having your fridge or freezer stocked with goodies ready for a home-cooked steak or a roast chicken for Sunday lunch.
 If you’re looking for great butchers in Hong Kong, check out some of our favourites below.

 These butchers in Hong Kong get our stamp of approval

 1. Farmer’s Market

 If you’re looking to shop from the comfort of your couch, you can’t go wrong with a visit to online butcher Farmer’s Market.
 From free-range and hormone-free chicken to lamb, beef, seafood, and more, Farmer’s Market provides you with an array of fresh Australian meats that can be delivered straight to your door at the click of a button.

 The prepared meat packs are ideal for barbecues while the Australian wine selection brings you the perfect pairings.
 If you’ve got your meats but are feeling a little lost for inspiration, check out the ‘Recipes’ section for a selection of delicious home-cooked meals including salmon asparagus salad and easy chilli lime fish tacos.